nimious/serialport/README.md

 ## Supported Platforms

-io-serialport currently supports the following platforms:
+The following platforms have been built and tested with **libserialport 0.2.0**:

 - ~~Android~~
 - ~~FreeBSD~~
-- ~~Linux~~
+- Linux
 - ~~OpenBSD~~
 - ~~MacOS X~~
 - ~~Windows~~